What are Ticks?

 Ticks are pretty small and sometimes barely visible to the human eye.
 They are similar to spiders in that they are arachnids and have eight legs.
 They vary in size and as adults range from between 2mm and 10mm in length.

-Like other arachnids they go through four stages of life cycle which are egg, larva, nymph and adult.
+Like other arachnids, they go through four stages of the life cycle which are egg, larva, nymph, and adult.

 As they are arachnids and not insects, they do not fly as they have no wings.

 Ticks are also referred to as Ectoparasites (External Parasites) as they survive by feeding off the blood of mammals, birds, and sometimes reptiles and amphibians.

 Ticks are endemic to rural areas of Spain and other parts of the world, especially to wooded areas with tall grass and bushes where they lie in wait for any passing traffic such as us humans and our canine friends.

 Ticks will generally perch themselves on the end of tall grasses and shrubs and once a new host comes along, they will cling on and embed themselves in the skin of the host.
 As they are parasitic by nature, they will do this to survive and feed off the new host's blood.

 As a rule, ticks will need a host to live off, so areas in which there is an abundance of wildlife such as deer, rodents, squirrels, and livestock are perfect for ticks and an obvious habitat in which to find them.

 But it’s not only rural areas where they can be found.
 Ticks may also be found in urban areas as they can cling to clothes or get embedded in animal fur and be transported to a new location.

 Ticks will also thrive in damp conditions and this is one of the reasons why Spain has seen a big increase in the critters recently due to the long damp Spring weather.
 They are usually less active during hot and very dry spells.

 What are the Dangers of Ticks with Dogs?